A Comprehensive Guide to Payroll Deduction Remittances in Canada

 • Form PD7A-RB is the remittance voucher for the accelerated remitter.

-Payroll deductions must be held in trust of a separate payroll account from your normal operating program account.
+Payroll deductions must be held in a trusted separate payroll account from your normal operating program account.

-Remittance payments and remuneration should be submitted electronically, in person at your local financial institution, or by mail.
-It has the exception of threshold 2 accelerated remitter payments, which must be remitted electronically or in person.
+Remittance payments and remuneration should be submitted in electronic format, in person at your local financial institution, or by mail.
+It has the exception of threshold two accelerated remitter payments, which must be remitted electronically or in person.

 Deduction errors in calculating the payroll remittances occur frequently.
 You may discover the under-remitted or over-remitted amount after the pay period.
 Employers must alert the CRA and rectify any discrepancies as soon as possible.
 This will help you get all the taxable benefits you’re entitled to.